Sancocho - A Dominican Republic Food Recipe

 Side view of Sancocho cooking in a pot

-Once the meat is cooked, and vegetables are fork-tender, remove from the heat and let cool for 10-15 minutes, season with salt and black pepper to taste before serving.
+Once the meat is cooked, and the vegetables are fork-tender, remove from the heat and let cool for 10-15 minutes, season with salt and black pepper to taste before serving.

 Pot of Sancocho with a fork above piercing a carrot